stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 )
 ```

-Vulkan reports diagnostics messages via the callback function which is implemented by the JNA `Callback` interface:
+Vulkan reports diagnostics messages via a callback function which is implemented by a JNA `Callback` interface:

 ```java
 static class MessageCallback implements Callback {